-In this tutorial you will how to create foreign key in SQL, create relation between primary key and foreign key
+In this tutorial you will how to create foreign key in SQL table, create relation between primary key and foreign key in SQL table.

-A FOREIGN KEY in SQL is a key used to link two SQL tables together known as sql foreign key relation.
+A foreign key in sql is a key used to link two SQL tables together known as sql foreign key relation.

 The table holding the foreign key reference is called the child table